KohaILS/koha-manual-zh-cn/source/course_reserves.rst

 .. _adding-courses-label:

-Adding Courses
+Adding courses
 -----------------------------------

-Once you have completed your set up for Course Reserves you can start creating courses and adding titles to the reserve list.
+Once you have completed your set up for course reserves you can start creating courses and adding titles to the reserve list.

 |image726|